cafeduke/cafeduke.github.io/_posts/cloud/2018-07-27-kubernetes.md

 ## Kube Controller Manager

-- Manages node controller, endpoint controller and namespace controller.
+- Manages  several controllers like node controller, endpoint controller and namespace controller.
 - The aim of the controller manager is to ensure **current state** matches the **desired state**

 ## Kube Scheduler